 - URI: The relative URI of the request.

 - Analysis Report: A link to the associated analysis report, if one is available.

 - Time: When the request was made.

 By default, the trace list displays the 5 most recent requests to your application.
-You can browse forward and backward in the list by clicking the Previous and Next links that appear at the bottom of the page, or set a predetermined time range using the selections at the top of the page.
+You can browse forward and backward in the list by clicking Previous () and Next ( ), or you can set a predetermined time range using the selections at the top of the page.